University of Warwick: Caribbean Studies

 |Level||RQF Level 8|

 2:i undergraduate degree (or equivalent) and an MA degree in a relevant subject.
+Please check the University of Warwick website for the most up-to-date information.

 Not what you are looking for?Browse other courses in Area studies, American studies or Caribbean studies, or search our comprehensive database of postgrad programs.